josepezdj/josepezdj/README.md

 To be a Javascript Full Stack Developer

 - 💞️ I’m looking to collaborate on ...
-Whatever propject from whatever developer in order to keep learning
+Whatever project from whatever developer in order to keep learning

 - 📫 How to reach me ...
 josepezdj@hotmail.es